History has witnessed many legendary women who spoke for themselves and countless others even when forces were out to silence their thoughts.

 In the context of the UPSC IAS Exam, it is essential that you know about the fighters who were pertinent to the Indian freedom struggle.
 This article will provide information about Aruna Asaf Ali and her role during and after the post-Indian Independence Movement.

-She did her schooling at the Sacred Heart Convent in Lahore and later at All Saints’ College in Nainital.
-She began working as a teacher at the Gokhale Memorial School in Calcutta shortly after graduating.
-She met Asaf Ali, the Congress party’s leader, in Allahabad.
-Her desire to marry Asaf Ali faced parental opposition on grounds of religion and age as Asaf Ali was a Muslim almost 20 years elder than her.
-Despite the familial opposition (especially from her paternal uncle), they were wedded in 1928.
+Her desire to marry Asaf Ali faced parental opposition on religion and age as Asaf Ali was a Muslim almost 20 years older than her.
+Despite the domestic opposition (especially from her paternal uncle), they were wedded in 1928.

 “He who is not courageous enough to take risks will accomplish nothing in life.” – Aruna Asaf Ali